 54. Mason Jordan Mason.
 The Selected Poems.
 Introduction by Judson Crews.
 Photographs by Ron Nameth.
 Jargon 54 was projected but never published.

 55. James Broughton.
 A Long Undressing: Collected Poems, 1949-1969.
 Photograph by Imogen Cunningham.
 New York, 1971.
 [In addition to the trade issue, there were 100 copies specially bound and signed by the author.]
-Purchase at BMC Books or Biblio.
+Purchase at BMC Books.
 Available by request in our library

 56. James Broughton.
 High Kukus.
 Preface by Alan Watts.
 Drawings by Hak Vogrin.
 New York, 1968.
 “Rainbow Edition” printed on multicolored, accordion-folded pages.
 Available by request in our library

 57. Joel Oppenheimer.
 Just Friends / Friends and Lovers (Poems 1959-1962).
 Photograph by Bob Adelman.
 Highlands, 1980.
-Purchase at BMC Books or Biblio.
+Purchase at BMC Books.
 Available by request in our library

 58. Paul C. Metcalf.
 Patagoni.
 Iconography by Jonathan Williams.
 Penland, 1971.
 Available by request in our library

 59. Joel Oppenheimer.
 Names & Local Habitations (Selected Earlier Poems, 1951-1972).
 Accolade by Hayden Carruth.
 Introduction by William Corbett.
 Illustrated by Philip Guston.
 Winston-Salem, 1988.
-Purchase at BMC Books or Biblio.
+Purchase at BMC Books.
 A regular copy and a proof copy are available by request in our library

 60. James Broughton.
 75 Life Lines.
 Designed and produced at the Arion Press, San Francisco.
 Winston-Salem, 1988.
 [1500 copies in wrappers and 75 in boards.]
-Purchase at BMC Books or Biblio.
+Purchase at BMC Books.
 Available by request in our library

 61. Jonathan Williams.
 Lullabies Twisters Gibbers Drags.
 Cover by R.B.
 Kitaj.
 Highlands, 1963.
 Available by request in our library